 Set Realistic SEO Goals

 SEO doesn’t lend itself to instant gratification.
 Smart, sustainable SEO strategies take time to implement and start producing results.
 Think marathon instead of sprint.
-That doesn’t mean that you won’t see incremental improvements early in your campaign, but real progress happens over time.
-Setting realistic expectations will help your team, and your stakeholders stay patient while achieving cumulative gains toward your goal.
+That doesn’t mean that you won’t experience incremental improvements early in your campaign, but real progress happens over time.
+Setting realistic expectations for your SEO objectives will help your team, and your stakeholders stay patient while achieving cumulative gains toward your goal.

 Base Your SEO Goals on Historical Data